shaun2099/react-custom-validator/README.md

 ```

-## Step 2 - use ValidationMessage after html input or wherever you like
+## Step 2  Use ValidationMessage after html input or wherever you like

 ``` jsx
 <input type="text" name="username" onChange={this.onChange} />